Fleet management best practices

 If you tackle these areas and achieve excellence, you will cut your fleet management costs dramatically.

-Keep your current fleet fully functioning with preventative maintenance
+Keep your current fleet fully functioning with preventive maintenance

 Good maintenance programs also include protocols for emergency roadside assistance, scheduled maintenance, vendor vetting programs, rental vehicle management, warranty disputes, and billing mistakes.